iocodding/davinci_resolve_connector/README.md

 → DaVinci Resolve Studio is not installed, or `fusionscript.dll` is in a non-standard location.
 Set `RESOLVE_SCRIPT_LIB` in `.env`.

-**`DaVinci Resolve is not running or scripting is unavailable`** → Start Resolve and enable scripting in Preferences (see step 3).
+**`DaVinci Resolve is not running or scripting is unavailable`** → Start DaVinci Resolve Studio and open a project.

 **`No project / No timeline is currently open`**
 → Open a project and switch to the Edit page with a timeline visible.